do i need planning permission

 If you have the cash, consider turning two houses into one by buying your neighbour’s attached property.
 Not only can you double the size of your house, but you can usually do so without any planning permission.

-21. Install a Log Burner
+21. Log Burners

 log burner and basket of firewood

-22. Convert Non-Domestic Buildings
+22. Converting Non-Domestic Buildings

 old barn

-Whether it’s a warehouse, a barn or something quirky, planning permission is not always required to convert a non-domestic building into your dream home.
+Whether it’s a warehouse, a barn or something else, planning permission is not always required to convert a non-domestic building into your dream home.
+It depends on the nature of the building, its location, and its use.

 23. Demolition

-Lastly, the planning portal website is your best resource, so use it!
+The planning portal website is your best resource, so use it!
 Alternatively, contact your local council or building control office for more info.

 planning permission process infographic